 For many, contracting COVID-19 comes with symptoms that may include a cough, chills, shortness of breath, and loss of taste or smell.
 Doctors and researchers have warned that an increasing number of people are believed to be asymptomatic carriers of the virus, however, meaning they’re infected (and likely spreading) the disease without even knowing it.
 Now, a new report from the U.S. Centers for Disease Control and Prevention (CDC) estimates that a whopping 35 percent of infections fall into this category.

 Even though there have been mixed messages about the efficacy of masks since the advent of COVID-19, many public health organizations, including the CDC and the American Lung Association, say wearing cloth masks (not surgical masks or N95 respirators) is a key strategy in slowing the spread of the virus.
-“The CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission,” says the CDC.
+What’s more?
+A recent study found that the virus predominately spreads through the air.
+Meaning, wearing a mask is, quite literally, the safest thing you can do when you’re not in your house.”The CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), especially in areas of significant community-based transmission,” says the CDC.

 Whether you choose to make your own or purchase one, those guidelines are even more important as researchers learn more about asymptomatic cases.
 “Honestly, we aren’t sure how helpful these homemade masks and makeshift masks with bandanas and scarves are,” said Sonia Vaidian, MD, assistant medical director of EHE Health, in a recent interview with Well+Good.
 “But it’s better than nothing, given that there are limited N95 respirators and surgical masks available.”